hiruna72/squigualiser/docs/commands.md

    Output file can be used in `--use_model` mode or when a read id is specified (`--read_id`).
 * `--tag_name STR`
 	(optional) A tag name to easily identify the plot
+*  `--rna`:<br/>
+   (optional) Specify if RNA reads are used.
+By default, only DNA is accepted [default value: false].
+   The tool will not error out if the data is RNA but if the user failed to specify it.
+   It will still generate an incorrect output.